PAX523/kubernetes-poc/17_Kubernetes for the Absolute Beginners - Hands-on.md

     - name: secret-volume # if you wanna store the secrets in a separate volume
       secret: # each key is stored as a file which contains the value
         secretName: secrets-config
+    - name: my-persistent-data # to store something on a persistent volume
+      persistentVolumeClaim:
+        claimName: my-claim # set name of the "PersistentVolumeClaim"
+    - name: log-volume # to map a volume into the node's host
+      hostPath:
+        path: /var/log/webapp
   tolerations: # specifies which tainted nodes they accept
     - key: "value" # all values must necessarily be in quotes
       operator: "Equal"